bytecodealliance/wasmtime-demos/webpack/README.md

 After this you can visit http://localhost:8080 and you should see an interactive markdown renderer!

+> **Note**: At the time of this writing only Chrome has support for multi-value,
+> and it has to be enabled by activating the "Experimental WebAssembly" setting
+> under `chrome://flags`

 ## How does it work?

 Support for this example is provided through a Webpack loader called